piepdx/pie-cookbook/drafts/working-draft-tactical.md

 So even those three seemingly short months have to be broken down into smaller chunks.
 To manage the cadence of the class.
 To manage the stress.
 To ensure — and endure — momentum.
 And perhaps, most importantly, to give the startups a sense of progress over the course of the class.

-By class three (Coconut Creme) we had learned to break the class into three marathons, each about a month a piece.
+By class three (Coconut Creme), we had learned to break the class into three marathons, each about a month a piece.
 A series of stages and gates that culminated in the performance at Demo Day.

 Throughout the course of these stages and gates, we tailor the mentor talks to match the topic — or to queue up the obvious need for the startups to focus on these particular topics.